HomeTroubleshootingAC Running But Not Cooling: Causes, Fixes & When to Call a Pro

 Avoid these common mistakes

-• Don't add or "top off" refrigerant yourself — it's illegal without a license and hides the leak.
+• Don't add or "top off" refrigerant yourself — it's illegal without an EPA 608 license, and in Florida's humid climate the underlying leak will refreeze your coil within days of any DIY recharge.

 When to Call a Professional AC Technician